riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ![vapor resources views](/images/vapor_resources_views.png)

 Now you are ready to create first templates.
-In `Xcode` just select `New File` and ftom Other types select Empty and call it `index.leaf`.
+In `Xcode` just select `New File` and from Other types select Empty and call it `index.leaf`.
 This way Leaf will know that it should render this file with injected context.
 Now I will show you an example content for this kind of file:

 {{< highlight html "linenos=inline,linenostart=0" >}}
 <!DOCTYPE html>